Fires rage in several states as heat wave broils US West

 “The Bootleg Fire will see the potential for extreme growth today,” the National Weather Service in Medford, Oregon, tweeted Sunday.

-Pushed by strong winds, the Bootleg Fire exploded in size to 224 square miles (580 square kilometers) as it raced through heavy timber in Oregon’s Fremont-Winema National Forest near the Klamath County town of Sprague River.
+Pushed by strong winds, the blaze exploded to 224 square miles (580 square kilometers) as it raced through heavy timber in Oregon’s Fremont-Winema National Forest, near the Klamath County town of Sprague River.

-Late Saturday, flames jumped a major highway, U.S. 395, which was closed near the small town of Doyle in California’s Lassen County.
-Flames threatened rural properties and forced evacuations in Nevada’s Washoe County.
-“Take immediate steps to protect large animals and livestock,” the Truckee Meadows Fire Protection District tweeted.
+Late Saturday, flames jumped U.S. 395, which was closed near the small town of Doyle in California’s Lassen County.
+The lanes reopened Sunday, and officials urged motorists to use caution and keep moving along the key north-south route where flames were still active.

+“Do not stop and take pictures,” said the fire’s Operations Section Chief Jake Cagle.
+“You are going to impede our operations if you stop and look at what’s going on.”

+Cagle said structures had burned in Doyle, but he didn’t have an exact number.
+Bob Prary, who manages the Buck-Inn Bar in the town of about 600 people, said he saw at least six houses destroyed after Saturday’s flareup.
+The fire was smoldering Sunday in and around Doyle, but he feared some remote ranch properties were still in danger.

 The blaze, which was only 9% contained, increased to 131 square miles (339 square kilometers).
 Temperatures in the area could top 100 degrees (37 Celsius) again Sunday.